 2. Hitachi 725206 72-Teeth – Best 10-inch Miter Saw Blade

 There is a reason that it isn’t our top choice, however.
 The cut is slightly rougher than the Freud D12100X 100.
 When we used it, we found that it was somewhat lacking in comparison, even though, for the most part, the cuts were beautiful and precise.
-But they were a little rough, jagged, and a bit uneven.
-Not always, but most of the time.
-Small flaws that you could see, but flaws, nonetheless.
+But they were a little rough, jagged, and a bit uneven—not always, but most of the time—with small flaws that you could see, but flaws nonetheless.
 Meanwhile, this blade is quite loud compared to others.

 3. Makita A-93681 Mitre-Saw Blade – Best Value

 The Makita A-93681 10” 80 Tooth Miter Saw Blade is our choice for the best miter saw blade for the money.
 This blade features micro-grain carbide teeth, hardened and hand tensioned by hand, to provide a durable and precise cutting tool.
 The .091 kerf leads to extremely accurate cuts, and a minimal amount of wasted material and the 80 teeth ensure smooth crosscuts.